tobealive/docs/docs/concepts/writing-documentation.md

 # Writing Documentation

 The way it works is very similar to Go.
-It's very simple: there's no need to write documentation separately for your code, vdoc will generate it from docstrings in the source code.
+It's straightforward: there's no need to write documentation separately for your code, `vdoc` will generate it from doc-comments in the source code.

 Documentation for each function/type/const must be placed right before the declaration: